sakofchit/system.css/README.md

 Thanks for checking this project out!
 This library was made in good fun and was largely inspired by [98.css](https://github.com/jdan/98.css).
 The Chicago 12pt and Geneva 9pt fonts are recreations by [@blogmywiki](https://twitter.com/blogmywiki)

  System.css is still in beta!
 I recreated components based on Apple's Human Interface Guidelines.
-However, there's still a pretty good chance that I've might've missed/overlooked something essential.
+However, there's still a pretty good chance that I might've missed/overlooked something essential.
 I've also had to recreate most of the assets, which can also be found [here](https://github.com/sakofchit/system.css/tree/main/icon).

 If you find a bug, consider opening an issue.
 If there's something that you'd like to add, please feel free to create a PR!